 Tenants stay in their homes, landlords continue receiving rental income, lenders keep receiving landlord mortgage payments, and unpayable back rents don’t pile up for renters.
 Everybody wins.

 For now, at least.
 The TEDP will expire on March 15, 2021 if not extended.

 While landlords can file in court for evictions, Connecticut courts are ordered to stay all eviction proceedings.
 Further, Connecticut law enforcement may not physically remove any renters currently.

 Landlords may not charge late fees, and utilities are ordered to work out payment schedules with customers who have lost income due to the pandemic.

 These rules stay in effect until the state of Connecticut declares an end to the public health emergency.
-While currently set to expire on February 9, 2021, most analysts expect the state to extend the emergency into the spring.
+While currently set to expire on April 20, 2021, they’ve been repeatedly extended and may well be extended again.